-In a recent report on future strategies and priorities for social, behavioral, and economic sciences, the National Science Foundation states “the future research will be interdisciplinary, data-intensive, and collaborative.”
+In a report on future strategies and priorities for social, behavioral, and economic sciences, the National Science Foundation states, “The future research will be interdisciplinary, data-intensive, and collaborative.”
 This notion has become the guiding principle of my research because the challenges I study are inherently interdisciplinary and multidimensional.
-They revolve around climate change adaptation and resilience to coastal hazards and disasters—all highly complex and interconnected issues that call for a truly interdisciplinary learning and problem solving.
+They revolve around climate change adaptation and resilience to coastal hazards and disasters—all highly complex and interconnected issues that call for interdisciplinary learning and problem-solving.

 - Advance a holistic perspective on adaptation and resilience in response to coastal flooding;

-- Develop and communicate science on coastal adaptation to diverse stakeholders and translate it into realistic and effective coastal policy and management strategies;
+- Produce and communicate science on coastal adaptation to diverse stakeholders and translate it into realistic and effective coastal policy and management strategies;

 - Evaluate response options to coastal flooding and their implementation by using innovative research methodologies and tools; and

 - Facilitate interdisciplinary collaboration and partnerships to develop a comprehensive and robust research platform for successful national and international coastal adaptation.